-Concealer hacks help you get the look that you want among other things.
+Concealer hacks help you get the flawless look that you want.
 If you’re trying to fix dry concealer, there is a hack for that.
 There are even concealer hacks to instantly help you know where to put concealer.
 These are some of the best concealer hacks you’re going to find.

 Mixing Concealer With Moisturizer